Travel

 Jalapa 208 Casa B, Colonia Roma

 You don’t quite expect the quiet chic of the Ignacia Guest House as you’re walking down the gorgeous, tree-lined street it sits on in Roma.
-Roma is cool in the vein of say, Greenpoint, where the Ignacia seems more like a secret hideout in Milan.
-Named for a housekeeper who worked at the casona for over seventy years (there are gorgeous block-print portraits of her in numerous alcoves), Ignacia’s a stunning combination of historic restoration and modernist architecture.
+Named for a housekeeper who worked at the casona for over seventy years (there are gorgeous block-print portraits of her in numerous alcoves), Ignacia is a stunning combination of historic restoration and modernist architecture.
 All of it overlooks the leafy central garden overrun with cacti and trees dangling with fruit; a bubbling, rusted square cast-iron tub bubbles meditatively at its center.
 The rooms are exquisite and earthily cushy.
 Beautiful expanses of wood and velvet are punctuated with low, sexy lamps, and the marble bathrooms are stocked with fluffy bathrobes and large brown bottles of local organic beauty products.
-But sitting in the garden is the ultimate.
-After a long day, sip a handmade cocktail stirred with artisanal mezcal as you watch sun-dappled lily pads float lazily across the central tub, and feel more at sexily at ease than you’d have thought possible in the middle…
+But sitting in the garden is the ultimate hotel experience.
+After a long day, sip a handmade cocktail stirred with artisanal mezcal as you watch sun-dappled lily pads float lazily across the central tub, and feel more at ease than you’d have thought possible in the middle of a busy city.
+Wake up to breakfast tacos with handmade tortillas, incredible coffee, and just-plucked fruit—also in the…

 Galería OMR